woodruffw/pledger/README.md

 pledger -l expenses/
 ```

-`pledger` can also generate a report for all records with `pledger --all`.
+`pledger` can also generate a report for all records with `pledger --all`, or for a specific year
+with `pledger --year YEAR`.

 By default, pledger outputs a plain text report.
 You can use the `--json` flag to output JSON
 instead, for consumption by other tools: